 Grow Time Considerations

-Plants Best Suited for NFT Systems
+Plants Best Suited for Nutrient Film Technique Systems

 First, you want lightweight plants in these hydroponics systems because there is little support for larger, heavier plants.
 Also, the larger the root mass, the more nutrient solution will be blocked and absorbed, creating problems for other plants in the system.